powwr/jaffle-shop/TECH_EXERCISE_CHALLENGES.md

 ## Project Overview

-The Jaffle Shop is a fictional e-commerce business selling specialty jaffles (Belgian waffles) and beverages.
+The Jaffle Shop is a fictional e-commerce business selling speciality jaffles (Belgian waffles) and beverages.
 The project uses:
 - **DuckDB** for data warehousing
 - **dbt** for data transformation and testing